digitoimistodude/air-light/README.md

 ##### How to enable

-You can enable the navigation by
+You can enable the sticky navigation by uncommenting navSticky() in the js/src/front-end.js file.

-1. Adding sticky-nav.js to your gulpfile (already included with [Devpackages](https://github.com/digitoimistodude/devpackages) and bin/newtheme.sh start script)
-2. Uncommeting sticky-nav import in global.scss
-3. Restart gulp and save scripts.js once to compile working combined javascript file

 #### WooCommerce support